ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Experiments

-In Table \ref{table:sr_gc}, we observe that all variants of \modelname outperform the E.T. model on all metrics.
+\textbf{Impact of Asking Questions:} In Table \ref{table:sr_gc}, we report average model performance across three experimental trials.
+We observe that \modelname variants outperform the E.T. baseline on all metrics.
+Notably, \modelname w/E exhibits significant improvements in goal-condition success rate (GC), with relative performance gains of $22.29\%$ and $15.15\%$ on seen and unseen environments, respectively.
+Similarly, \modelname w/G showcases considerable enhancements, with a relative performance gain of $17.20\%$ and $15.15\%$ in goal-condition success rate (GC) for the seen and unseen environments, respectively.
 As the E.T. model is a standalone \textsc{Actioner}, this competitive performance of \modelname compared to E.T. emphasizes the advantage of asking questions.
-Furthermore, \modelname with entropy-based confusion (\modelname w/E) achieves relatively better performance on both seen and unseen test splits as compared to the gradient-based confusion method (\modelname w/G).
+Overall, \modelname with entropy-based confusion (\modelname w/E) achieves relatively better performance on both seen and unseen test splits as compared to the gradient-based confusion method (\modelname w/G).

-We note that the task at hand is quite complex, with success defined as completing all goal conditions within one episode, where each goal condition may require numerous actions to achieve.
-Given the task complexity and number of actions required to complete one goal condition, our results are promising and encouraging.
-Moreover, our model also shows generalization ability by achieving gains on the unseen test split, including rooms not present during training.